Renormalization of an SU(2) Tensorial Group Field Theory in Three Dimensions: Abelian divergence degree and just-renormalizability

-\begin{proposition} Let $\cH \subset \cG$ be a non-vacuum melonic subgraph.
-All the external faces of $\cH$ have the same color. \end{proposition} \begin{proof} Suppose $F_{ext} ( \cH ) \geq 2$.
-Let us choose two distinct external faces $f_1$ and $f_2$, and show that they are of the same color.
-We furthermore select a line $l_1 \in f_1$, and a spanning tree $\cT$ in $\cH$ such that $l_1 \notin \cT$.
-This is possible thanks to lemma $\ref{1PI}$, and this guarantees that the unique external face of $\cH / \cT$ is $f_1$.
-This also means that in $\cH$, $f_2$ only runs through $\cT$, otherwise it would constitute a second face in $\cH / \cT$.
-We can in particular pick a line $l_2 \in f_2 \cap \cT$.
 Similarly to the strategy followed in the proof of Proposition \ref{face_rosette}, define $\widetilde{\cH} \equiv \cH / ( \cT \setminus \{ l_2 \})$.
 As was already explained, $\widetilde{\cH}$ consists of two vertices, connected by $l_2$ and at most one extra line (see Figure \ref{melonic_last_step}, with $n = 1$).
 There cannot be just $l_2$ connecting these two vertices, because $\widetilde{\cH}$ is $1$-particle irreducible, hence there are exactly two such lines.
-Call $l_3$ the second of these lines.
-They must have two internal faces in common, otherwise $\widetilde{\cH} / \{ l_2 \} = \cH / \cT$ would not be a melopole.
-This means that both appear in external faces of the same color, since if they had three faces in common $\cH / \cT$ would be vacuum.
+Call $l_3$ the second of these lines (it is not necessarily possible to choose $l_3 = l_1$, see Figure \ref{propo7}).
+They must have at least $(d-1)$ internal faces in common, otherwise $\widetilde{\cH} / \{ l_2 \} = \cH / \cT$ would not be a melopole.
+They moreover cannot have $d$ internal faces in common, otherwise $\cH / \cT$ would be vacuum.
+This means that both appear in external faces of the same color.
 One of them is of course $f_2$ (which goes through $l_2$), and the second (which goes through $l_3$) is either $f_1$, again $f_2$, or yet another external face. $f_2$ is excluded because by construction it had no support on $\cH \setminus \cT$.
-Moreover, $\widetilde{\cH}$ must have exactly two external faces, since only one is deleted when contracting $l_2$ and the resulting rosette $\cH / \cT$ has itself a single external face.
-Hence the external face running through $l_3$ can only be $f_1$, and we conclude that it has the same color than $f_2$. \end{proof} This property is quite useful in practice because it implies a restrictive bound on the number of external faces of a melonic subgraph in terms of its number of external legs. \begin{corollary} A melonic subgraph with $N$ external legs has at most $\frac{N}{2}$ external faces. \end{corollary} \begin{proof} In any vertex-connected graph with $N$ external legs, the number of external faces of a given color is bounded by $\frac{N}{2}$. \end{proof}
+Moreover, $\widetilde{\cH}$ must have exactly two external faces, since only one is deleted when contracting $l_2$ and the resulting rosette $\cH / \cT$ has itself a single external face (by Corollary \ref{coro2}).
+Hence the external face running through $l_3$ can only be $f_1$, and we conclude that it has the same color than $f_2$. \end{proof} This property is quite useful in practice because it implies a restrictive bound on the number of external faces of a melonic subgraph in terms of its number of external legs. \begin{corollary} A melonic subgraph with $N$ external legs has at most $\frac{N}{2}$ external faces. \end{corollary} \begin{proof} In any vertex-connected graph with $N$ external legs, the number of external faces of a given color is bounded by $\frac{N}{2}$. \end{proof} Figure \ref{rosette_propo6} provides a good example of a melonic graph having more external faces that its rosettes: while the rosette on the right side has a single external face (in agreement with Corollary \ref{coro2}), the graph on the left side has two external faces, and they both have the same color $3$ (in agreement with Proposition \ref{propo_color}).

 \

 Finally one would like to understand the inclusion and connectivity relations between all divergent subgraphs of a given non-vacuum graph.
 This is a very important point to address in view of the perturbative renormalization of such models, in which divergent subgraphs are inductively integrated out.
 As usual, the central notion in this respect is that of a "Zimmermann" forest, which we will generalize to our situation (where face-connectedness replaces vertex-connectedness) in Section \ref{sec:finiteness}.
 At this stage, we just elaborate on some properties of melonic subgraphs which will later on help simplifying the analysis of "Zimmermann" forests of divergent subgraphs.